poireguy/Ticketry/README.md

 # How does this affect Windows activation?
 `GenuineTicket.xml` affects Windows activation by introducing hardware activation from the ticket.
 Originally, `gatherosstate.exe` will only create _GenuineTicket.xml_ if the PC followed the condition(s) below:
-- The installation of Windows 7, 8.xx, and previous versions to Windows 10 must be activated.
-This is the key condition.
+- The installation of Windows 7, the 8.xx family, and previous versions to Windows 10 must be activated.
+This was the key condition.

 However, these tools, excluding all except `stta.exe` and `ostta.exe`, where the others use prebuilt tickets, use a patched version that will create a ticket file, even if the system is not activated or has invalid activation data.
 The process can be explained through this chart:
 <img width="942" height="621" alt="Diagram of how GenuineTicket.xml is used" src="https://github.com/user-attachments/assets/957b8349-d5f0-4208-b2f1-5a9f65c52245" />
-_(Other services may be included, you can help by contributing to the chart.)_
+_(Other services may be included, such as SPPSVC, you can help by contributing to the chart.)_

 Each executable utilizes the command:
 ```Batch
 ClipUp.exe -v -o
 ```
-To push the ticket, which essentially makes the system notice the ticket at a faster rate.
+To push the ticket, which makes the system notice the ticket at a faster rate.
 # Gray-area notice
 This tool can potentially be misused for software piracy and circumvention.
-It is intended for this tool to be used in forensic, educational, and experimental purposes.
+It is intended for this tool to be used in forensic, educational, and experimental purposes when learning about Microsoft's activation logic.
 # Steps to install in Git Bash
 Refer to the git-setup-guide file.
 # Safety and malware notice
 This file has been deemed safe.
 To read the executable, refer to the description for steps to extract it.

 # Credits
 Thank you, Massgrave (or Massgravel) and asdcorp for inspiration and the use of your tools.
-It is the reason this tool works.
+This tool incorporates a few elements carried over, such as a patch of GatherOsState.exe.